 Walking is the best way to get around central London, but it does take a toll on your feet.
 Be kind to yourself and wear the appropriate footwear.
 And for those journeys that do take a bit longer, make sure you’re carrying your Oyster card or have your contactless card handy (London buses don’t take cash).

 6. Sightseeing at night is fun

 The usual sightseeing plan is: get up early, see as much as you can, then collapse in the evening.
 But why not switch it up and make more of your evenings?
 Many museums and galleries run special late openings, when they keep their exhibitions open beyond their usual opening hours – and often add in a pop-up bar or special events.

 7. Get a different perspective from up high

 When you’re walking the streets of London, it’s always worth looking up – otherwise you’ll miss some amazing monuments and architecture.
 For an even better view, you need to go upwards.
 And luckily there are plenty of spots where you can find the best panoramic views – not to mention countless rooftop bars.

 8. Go beyond Zone One

 Because there’s so much to do in central London, many visitors don’t venture beyond Zone One.
 But there are lots of treats in store for those who do.
-Not only will you see how Londoners live (not many actually live in the centre of town!) but you’ll come across gems like the historic town of Greenwich, the riverside tranquility of Richmond and Kew, or the cool vibes of Brixton Village Market.
+Not only will you see how Londoners live (not many actually live in the centre of town!) but you’ll come across gems like the historic borough of Greenwich, the riverside tranquility of Richmond and Kew, or the cool vibes of Brixton Village Market.
 You could even venture further afield on a day trip outside London to one of the UK’s other main attractions, such as Stonehenge, Windsor (home of Windsor Castle) and Oxford.